mulesoft/data-weave-analytics-library/README.md

 The DataWeave Analytics library provides a collection of simple functions intended to perform data analysis over datasets.
-DataWeave, supporting multiple formats, and with data transformation in mind, is a perfect tool for quickly analyzing datasets, this library intends to fill the gap with some commonly used functionalities.
+DataWeave, which supports data transformations in multiple formats, is a fast analyzer for datasets.
+This library fills a gap in some commonly used functionalities.

 ## Summaries

 The `summary` function under `org::mule::weave::summaries::Common` provides a summary of a dataset of numerical values.
-The `CSVSummary` and `JsonSummary` mappings directly go from csv or json files, respectively, and produce a summary of the values in them.
+The `CSVSummary` and `JsonSummary` mappings directly go from CSV or JSON files, respectively, and produce a summary of the values in them.

-For example, feeding the following csv file:
+For example, assume the following CSV input:

 ```csv